JamiuShaibu/react-language-selector-lite/README.md

 ### ☕ Support the Developer

+If you find this package useful:

+ 1. Star⭐️ the repository on [GitHub](https://github.com/JamiuShaibu/react-language-selector-lite) and share it with other developers!
-If you find this package useful, consider buying me a coffee to support development!
+ 2. Consider buying me a coffee to support development!
 <a href="https://www.buymeacoffee.com/jamiushaib5" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ---